The Mission’s Mother and Son Painting Duo | KQED

 Her presence is so strong that she got in good with local artists collectives, like the Chulita Vinyl Club.
 And the artist JR incorporated Esther's image into The Chronicles of San Francisco, a gigantic mural that was in the main entrance to the San Francisco Musuem of Modern Art.

 Although Esther didn't understand Josué's art career at first, she watched Josue's journey as he earned a Masters of Fine Arts from Boston University, served as the executive director of Acción Latina and became a well-respected muralists on the streets and in the galleries of his hometown.
-(Josué's latest piece is currently showing at the Chinese Historical Society of America Musuem's 'We Are Bruce Lee' exhibition.)
+You can see Josué's latest piece at the Chinese Historical Society of America Museum.

 Now, at 75, Esther has been learning how to paint under the tutelage of one very demanding teacher: her son.
 And she tells me that she doesn't like what they paint-- she loves it.